tchmieleski/Hello-Express/README.md

 };
 ```

-The second form does not enable you to call the function within the same file, there is no local definition of the function
+The second form does not enable you to call the function within the same file, there is no local definition of the function.
-Here is an example I just created:

-so when the helloWorld2() is uncommented, the output of the program looks like this:
+When the helloWorld2() is uncommented, the program crashes and the output looks as follows:

 ```
 troy@Troys-MacBook-Pro ~/D/Hello-Express> node app